How Long Does Salami Last? (Is It Off or Still Good?)

 This is so we can minimize food costs, the waste and understand more about this delicious food.

-How Long Is Salami Expected To Last?
+How Long Does Salami Last?

 I have broken it down into the types and also whether or not it has been cut (exposed to oxygen) as these factors will affect how long it lasts.

-Oxygen Exposure To Salami
+How Oxygen Exposure Affects Salami

 Before we get into it, we need to ask ourselves the main culprit behind a bad salami.